georgysavva/scany/README.md

 ## Contributing

-Every feature request or question is really appreciated.
+Every feature request or question is appreciated.
 Don't hesitate, just post an issue or PR.

 ## License